andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

   }
 ```

-In other words, to stop the event stream you simply invoked the `close()` method of the `eventSource` object.
+In other words, to stop the event stream we simply invoked the `close()` method of the `eventSource` object.

 Closing the event stream on the client doesn't automatically closes the connection on the server side.
 This means that the server will continue to send events to the client.
-You need to intercept on the server side the request of connection closing.
-You can do it by adding an event handler for the `close` event on the server side, as shown by the following code:
+We need to intercept on the server side the request of connection closing.
+We can do it by adding an event handler for the `close` event on the server side, as shown by the following code:

 ```javascript
 // server.js